dylants/simple-todo/README.md

 to either the login page (if they are not logged in) or the todo page (if they are logged in), and each view then reacts to events to update the models or transition the user to another page.

-Mocha and Chai were used to test the application, which was hooked up to a continuous integration service via Travis CI.
+Mocha, Chai, and Zombie were used to test the application, which was hooked up to a continuous integration service via Travis CI.
 The status of the tests can be determined by looking at the build icon at the top of this readme.

 More information on the details of the application can be found here:
 http://blog.dylants.com/2013/04/19/backbone-revisited/